skanikasaini6/KDD_Project/README.md

 ***Modeling:***

-After the data pre-processing phase, unsupervised algorithms like Clustering will be applied to group the data together and also draw meaningful insights from the visualizations.
-Next up will be the supervised algorithms to make the actual prediction.
-Various regression techniques like Linear Regression, Elastic Net Regression, Lasso Regression, Ridge Regression will be implemented.
-Also, ensemble methods like Random Forest Regressor, Gradient Boosting Regressor will also be implemented to enhance the results.
+After the data pre-processing phase,we have implemented the supervised algorithms to make the predictions for WeeklySales.
+Various regression techniques like Linear Regression, Elastic Net Regression, Lasso Regression, Ridge Regression were implemented.
+Also, we used the Random Forest Regressor ensembling method to enhance the model results.

-Algorithms used:
+Algorithms explained:
 Model 1:  Linear RegressionLinear regression is used for finding a linear relationship between the target and one or more predictors.
-There are two types of linear regression- Simple and Multiple.
-Multiple Linear Regression (MLR) model is used when we have two or more predictor variables for one single output variable.
-The Multiple Linear Regression is run on the partitioned data with the input variables  Store
-Dept,Date,IsHoliday,bool,Type, Weekly_Sales, Temperature, CPI ,Unemployment, Fuel_Price, MarkDown1,Size , MarkDown2 ,MarkDown3  ,MarkDown4
-MarkDown5.Dummies for 'IsHoliday','Type', 'Week','Year' are created.
-Weekly sales are output target variable.

 R-Squared value
 This value ranges from 0 to 1.
 Value ‘1’ indicates predictor perfectly accounts for all the variation in Y. Value ‘0’ indicates that predictor ‘x’ accounts for no variation in ‘y’.
 The model performance for training set: 0.09827663017855981 RMSE is 0.9524624955038273

-AS shown, RMSE is high and R2 accuracy sore is low for the model.
+As shown, RMSE is high and R2 accuracy sore is low for the model.
 This indicated model is not better performing and clearly, there is some overfitting.
 So we tried to choose the best subsets as our predictors.
 Ridge and Lasso Regression are some of the simple techniques to reduce model complexity and prevent over-fitting which may result from simple linear regression.
 Ridge Regression: In ridge regression, the cost function is altered by adding a penalty equivalent to the square of the magnitude of the coefficients.

 Model 2: